LisaMichael/liri-node-app/README.md

 * Venue location
 * Date of the Event (using the format this as "MM/DD/YYYY")

-NOTE: If no artist name is specified, the default response will display the song "The Sign" by the artist "Ace of Base".

 ###### OPTION B: node liri.js spotify-this-song <name of song track>